Merritt, British Columbia: Cityscape

-Merritt is composed of four distinct residential areas: Bench, Collettville, Central and Diamondvale.
+Merritt is composed of four distinct residential areas: Bench, Collettville, Central and Diamond Vale.
 The Bench is a residential mountain bench, hence the name, sited on the northwest side of the valley.
 Collettville, on the southwest edge of the community south of the Coldwater River, was the newest addition to Merritt.
 Central is situated at the south of the city centre.
 Diamond Vale is in the heart of the valley, and is the most populated.
-Each area is served by an elementary school: Bench Elementary, Collettville Elementary and French Immersion, Central Elementary, and Diamond Vale Elementary.
+Each area is served by an elementary school: Bench Elementary, Collettville Elementary (French Immersion), Central Elementary, and Diamond Vale Elementary.
 A high school, Merritt Secondary School (grade 8-12), serves the area.
 The main office for School District 58 Nicola-Similkameen, which operates the schools in the area and in nearby Princeton, is also located in Merritt.
 The town is also served by the Nicola Valley Museum and Archives.

 Commerce and industry

 Today, ranching, farming, forestry, transportation and tourism are the primary industries.
 Merritt is the nearest large community to the Douglas Lake Cattle Company, Canada's largest working cattle ranch.

 Merritt was once host to an annual Merritt Mountain Music Festival that is estimated to have drawn as many as 148,000 people at its peak in the summer of 2005.
 The Mountain Music Festival led to the development of the Merritt Walk of Stars - a display of bronzed handprints of Mountainfest artists placed around the community - the Merritt Walk of Stars Mural Project, painted by artist Michelle Loughery, the Canadian Country Music Hall of Fame, and Music in the Park.

 Merritt's prime location has provided the opportunity to host many events, the West Coast Rally Association's Pacific Forest Rally, an off-road rally conducted as part of the Canadian Rally Championship series every October, also the annual winter Thunderbird Rally often begins and ends in Merritt.
 The Bass Coast Festival held annually mid-July supports electronic music and creative arts draws attendees from all over North America.
 The annual Labour Day Rodeo and Fall Fair are long standing traditions in this ranching valley, drawing participants from all over Canada and the US.